lana-20/mobile-testing-interview-questions/README.md

 ## Tools used to record crash logs for iOS
 Review the comprehensive answer in this [repo](https://github.com/lana-20/ios-log-tools).

+## How to install an app on iOS devices?

+Review the comprehensive answer in this [repo](https://github.com/lana-20/install-ios-apps).

 ## Important things to remember while testing mobile apps

 When testing mobile apps, I refer to the [Mobile App Testing Checklist](https://github.com/lana-20/i_sliced_up_fun-SQA-mnemonic#readme).